 For this reason we do ask that at least one parent be an established member of this parish in order to plan for a child’s baptism here.
 An established member is anyone who has been registered as a member for at least 8 months, and participates regularly in the life of the parish.
 This is not meant to be a obstacle to the sacrament, but a necessary and normal part of preparing for the reality of “baptism into a parish.”
 Our belief, here at MPB, is that we should not initiate our children into a community to which we ourselves do not belong in a meaningful way.

-To learn more, to register for a baptismal class or to schedule an upcoming celebration, please contact Suzi Savich at the parish offices (303.756-3083).
+To learn more, to register for a baptismal class or to schedule an upcoming celebration, please contact the Parish offices (303.756-3083).

-Baptism classes remaining for 2017 are June 10th and October 14 at 10:30 am.
+Baptism classes for 2018 are April 14th, July 14th, October 13th.
 Please contact the Parish Office to register.

 **Please be aware that our baptismal weekends are often fully scheduled anywhere from 5-7 months out from any given month.